 The district has quality support personnel in place to assist teachers and students with learning.
-The district continues to increase the number of instructional technology devices within the district.
+The district continues to increase the number of instructional technology devices within the district and updates as necessary.
 The MS and HS are fully 1:1.

-Teachers at the middle school level and EOC courses use USA test prep, Edgenuity, and classroom assessments to determine student needs and areas of weaknesses.
+Teachers at the middle school level and EOC courses use Progress Learning, Edgenuity, and classroom assessments to determine student needs and areas of weaknesses.